polubis/Design-Architectural-patterns/README.md

 // in datepicker.scss
 ```

-> ACCEPTABLE - duplication only in two files
+> ACCEPTABLE - duplication only in two files.
 ```scss
 // in modal.scss
 h2 {